 In 1986, Reverend Williams became the Chairman for the Northern California Dr. Martin Luther King Jr. Birthday Observance Committee at the request of Mrs. Coretta Scott King.
 Reverend Williams is the recipient of the 2008 National Caring Award presented by the Caring Institute in Washington, DC.
 Williams´ book No Hiding Place: Empowerment and Recovery for our Troubled Communities was published in 1992.

 He said this about his mission: “The true church only exists on the edge, because that is where people become honest about their lives.
 Long ago I vowed never to go to sleep on the future of the church by offering surefire programs and simple reassurances.
 No, I was going to give everything I had to the church out there where the people live.
 To do so, we as the church would go to the edge ourselves.”

-Williams is married to Janice Mirikitani, Founding President of the Glide Foundation.
-They work together to direct Glide’s innovative social programs.
+Williams was married to Janice Mirikitani, Founding President of the Glide Foundation.
+They worked together for decades to direct Glide’s innovative social programs.

 Americans Who Tell the Truth (AWTT) offers a variety of ways to engage with its portraits and portrait subjects.
 Host an exhibit, use our free lesson plans and educational programs, or engage with a member of the AWTT team or portrait subjects.

 AWTT has educational materials and lesson plans that ask students to grapple with truth, justice, and freedom.

 AWTT encourages community engagement programs and exhibits accompanied by public events that stimulate dialogue around citizenship, education, and activism.